chrisgoringe/cg-image-filter/README.md

 ![workflow](images/workflow.png)

-### Extra bits
+### Checkboxes

-The "Click to send" option can be used when you know you want to send at most one image.
-When checked, clicking an image selects it and sends it in a single action.
+- 'Click to send': clicking an image also sends it

-If all the images are identical, you can set the filter to automatically pass one of them through.
+- 'autosend one if identical': automatically send a single image if all the images are identical

-Have a sound play when the window pops up - select the checkbox.
-The sound played is 'ding.mp3' from the 'js' folder, so feel free to change it.
+- 'play sound': play a chime when the window pops up (the sound played is 'ding.mp3' from the 'js' folder)

+### Optional inputs

 The Latent and Mask inputs are optional.
-If used, they should have the same number of latents (or masks) as the image batch, and the latents (or masks) corresponding to the selected images will also be output.
-Use this if (for instance) you want to select from a batch of images, but the next stage uses the latent - that way you avoid the decode-recode loss.
+If used, they should have the same number of latents (or masks) as the image batch, and the latents (or masks) corresponding to the selected images will be output.
+Use this if (for instance) you want to select from a batch of images, but the next stage uses the latent - that way you avoid the decode-recode loss, or if you want to pick a mask (perhaps from options automatically generated)

+---

 ## Mask Image Filter